awslabs/aws-java-nio-spi-for-s3/README.md

 ```

 which will produce `s3fs-spi-<version>-all.jar`.
 If you are using this library as an extension, this is the recommended
 jar to use.
-Don't put both jars on your extension path, you will observe class conflicts.
+Don't put both jars on your classpath or extension path, you will observe class conflicts.

 ## Testing